maitrungduc1410/react-native-new-feature/README.md

 ```

 ## Margin and Padding
-`margin` and `layout` props are provided in order to help you have more control on layout.
+`margin` and `padding` props are provided in order to help you have more control on layout.
 These props are applied to these components:
 - `TitleView`
 - `ItemImage`
 - `ItemTitle`